Snawoot/hola-proxy/README.md

 Application is capable to forward traffic via proxies in datacenters (flag `-proxy-type direct`, default) or via peer proxies on residental IPs (consumer ISP) in that country (flag `-proxy-type lum`).

+This alternative implementation ensures your internet connection is not shared with anyone else and everything is clean and safe.

 ---

 :heart: :heart: :heart: